Explaining Object Detectors via Collective Contribution of Pixels: Abstract

 \section{Abstract}

 Visual explanations for object detectors are crucial for enhancing their reliability.
-Since object detectors identify and localize instances by assessing multiple features collectively, generating explanations that capture these collective contributions is critical.
-However, existing methods focus solely on individual pixel contributions, ignoring the collective contribution of multiple pixels.
-To address this, we proposed a method for object detectors that considers the collective contribution of multiple pixels.
-Our approach leverages game-theoretic concepts, specifically Shapley values and interactions, to provide explanations.
-These explanations cover both bounding box generation and class determination, considering both individual and collective pixel contributions.
-Extensive quantitative and qualitative experiments demonstrate that the proposed method more accurately identifies important regions in detection results compared to current state-of-the-art methods.
-The code will be publicly available soon.
+Object detectors identify and localize instances by assessing multiple visual features collectively.
+When generating explanations, overlooking these collective influences in detections may lead to missing compositional cues or capturing spurious correlations.
+However, existing methods typically focus solely on individual pixel contributions, neglecting the collective contribution of multiple pixels.
+To address this limitation, we propose a game-theoretic method based on Shapley values and interactions to explicitly capture both individual and collective pixel contributions.
+Our method provides explanations for both bounding box localization and class determination, highlighting regions crucial for detection.
+Extensive experiments demonstrate that the proposed method identifies important regions more accurately than state-of-the-art methods.
+The code is available at \url{https://github.com/tttt-0814/VX-CODE}.